Avoid The Missing Tooth Clause

 What Is The Missing Tooth Clause?

-Essentially, dental insurance has a clause that states that it won’t pay for the replacement of any missing tooth before your insurance begins.
-So, if you have a missing tooth or teeth, the cost to replace these teeth with a crown, bridge, implant, or some other device won’t be covered IF…
+So, to recap, if you have a missing tooth or teeth, the cost to replace these teeth with a crown, bridge, implant, or some other device won’t be covered IF…

 …the missing tooth or teeth occurred BEFORE the insurance begins.